-The Peynircioğlu Stream (Figure 4-6) flowing in a south-north direction through the high-rise and high-end apartments in Mavişehir Mass Housing Area in Karşıyaka district.
+The Peynircioğlu Stream (Figure 4-14) flowing in a south-north direction through the high-rise and high-end apartments in Mavişehir Mass Housing Area in Karşıyaka district.
 Mavişehir is a neighbourhood where mostly residential and commercial land-uses such as shopping malls are dominant.

-3 roots of prehensile fruit plant (grape, different kind of berries etc.) for each square meter will be placed iron metal sheet mast structure.
+Three roots of prehensile fruit plant (grape, different kind of berries etc.) for each square meter will be placed iron metal sheet mast structure.
 The height of the structure will be 1 meter.
-Drawings and design details of the NBS will be completed before tendering process and will be available in following months.
-The list of the possible plants for the fruit walls can be seen below:
+The list of the possible plants for the fruit walls is given below: